Last Updated: April 24, 2014

 - On that screen, you also need to make sure that you've got a phone number, email address, or both set up for use with FaceTime.
 If you don't, tap Add an Email and follow the instructions.
 Phone numbers are only present on the iPhone.

 - When FaceTime debuted, its calls could only be made when the iPhone was connected to a Wi-Fi network (phone companies blocked FaceTime calls over their 3G cellular networks), but that's no longer true.
 Now, you can make FaceTime calls either over Wi-Fi or 3G/4G LTE.
 So, as long as you have a network connection, you can make a call.
 If you can, though, connect your iPhone to a Wi-Fi network before using FaceTime.
 Video chats use a lot of data and using Wi-Fi won't eat up your monthly data limit.

-Once those requirements are met, there are two ways to FaceTime someone.
-First, you can simply call them as your normally would and tap the FaceTime icon when it lights up after the call connects.
+- Once those requirements are met, there are two ways to FaceTime someone.
+First, you can simply call them as your normally would and then tap the FaceTime icon when it lights up after the call begins.

-Alternatively, you can browse through your iPhone address book, find the person, tap on them, and tap the FaceTime button on their page in your address book.
+Alternatively, you can browse through your iPhone address book, the FaceTime app built into iOS, or your Messages app.
+In any other those locations, find the person you want to call and tap on their name.
+Then tap the FaceTime button (it looks like a small camera) on their page in your address book.